ieWnuJ/samplerepo-pr-practice/README.md

 # [Sample Repo] PR Practice
 A sample repo for practicing how to create Pull Requests

-# Introduction
+# INTRODUCTION
 Creating Pull Requsts (PRs) is needed when using RCS in a multi-person projects.
-This repo can be used to practice creating PRs.
+This repository can be used to practice creating PRs.